JamesBracken/Ember-Ash/readme.md

 The main components of the website is the home page, the menu, my profile and the booking pages.
 The project was made with a simplistic and yet an elegant feel and a posh look in mind.
 Eating out and finding instagramable food and experiences is the wants of the many nowadays.
 A fine dining experience would entail higher costs than the normal day out hence what I found with my extensive research is that our general customer base and targets would be young adults and mature adults.
 Simple and elegant is the focus of the website.

 #### Project goals
 For the goals of this project I have implemented a kanban board for organisation found [Here!](https://github.com/users/JamesBracken/projects/13/views/1).
 My project has also been organised with the moscow method separating each user story into must have, should have, could have and wont have.
-By organising my content with importance I can focus my attention on the most important components at any given time and stay on target.
+By organising my content with importance I can focus my attention on the most important components at any given time and stay on target([More on the moscow method here](https://github.com/JamesBracken/Ember-Ash?tab=readme-ov-file#development-life-cycle)).

 My project goals are also displayed below